adriankiplimo/hello-world/README.md

 # hello-world
-Beginning of a great adventure
+The beginning of a great adventure.

+Hello there.
+I'm Adrian, a millenial of worldwide legal drinking age ambitious of becoming a profecient Python programmer.